Drought is Widespread Across Texas

 Save Water in Your Home

-You don’t have to spend money to save water—some small actions can make a huge impact.
+- You don’t have to spend money to save water—some small actions can make a huge impact.
 Take shorter showers, turn off the water while brushing your teeth or shaving, sweep your driveway instead of hosing it off, and run only full loads of laundry and dishes.
+Download our helpful infographic, "Be Water Wise at Home" (PDF download) for more tips.

 Check our website to find even more ways to prepare for a drought by conserving water.